 This model is in the middle of the pack for comfort.
 The shoulder straps are ergonomically shaped, but they don't offer quite enough padding, and the fabric on the underside of the waist and shoulder straps is abrasive after a few miles.

 We appreciate the effort put into the suspension on this budget pack, but there are better options out there.
-The airspeed back panel provides superior ventilation, and the wire frame does do an excellent job of transferring the load to the waist belt, so it's a practical design, we just didn't find the waist belt to be particularly comfortable.
-For a much more robust suspension system, we would recommend the Osprey Aether Pro 70.
+The airspeed back panel provides superior ventilation, and the wire-frame does do an excellent job of transferring the load to the waist belt, so it's a practical design, we just didn't find the waist belt to be particularly comfortable.

 Features and Ease of Use